spatie/laravel-data/README.md

 }
 ```

-Would be convertyed to the following TypeScript Type:
+Would be converted to the following TypeScript Type:

 ```tsx
 {